About the Search dashboard

 The "What to search" panel displays a summary of the data that is installed on this Splunk instance and that you are authorized to view.
-Click Data Summary to open the Data Summary dialog box.
+To see this data, click Data Summary.

-The Data Summary dialog box shows three tabs: Hosts, Sources, Sourcetypes.
+The Data Summary dialog box opens, which displays three tabs: Hosts, Sources, Sourcetypes.

 The source of an event is the file or directory path, network port, or script from which the event originated.

-The source type of an event tells you what kind of data it is, usually based on how it is formatted.
+The source type of an event tells you what kind of data it is, usually based on how it's formatted.
 This classification lets you search for the same type of data across multiple sources and hosts.

-For information about how Splunk Enterprise source types your data, see "Why source types matter" in Getting Data In.
+For information about how Splunk Enterprise source types your data, read "Why source types matter" in the Getting Data In manual.

 After you run a search

 Type the following into the searchbar:

 The New Search page opens.
 The search bar and time range picker are still available in this view, but the dashboard updates with many more elements: search action buttons and search mode selector; counts of events; job status bar; and tabs for Events, Statistics, and Visualizations.